Roboskel-Manipulation/trajectory_process_utils/README.md

 # trajectory_process_utils

-This package offres several utilities for processing 3D cartesian trajectories
+This package offers several utilities for processing 3D cartesian trajectories.

 ## Description
 * <b> offline_trajectory_process:</b> A ROS package for detecting the onset and end of a human movement.
 Optionally, filtering of static points at the beginning and end of the trajectory and smoothing of the entire movement is also available.